Barry F. Irwin

 Illinois; Indiana; District of Columbia; Nevada; U.S. Patent and Trademark Office

 Barry Irwin founded Irwin IP in 2014.
 Barry has been litigating mission-critical, high-profile intellectual property and technology matters in federal courts across the country for nearly 30 years.
 Barry began his legal career at a prestigious boutique intellectual property law firm in Chicago.
 Three years later, Barry joined the Chicago office of one of the largest, most successful general practice firms in the world.
 There, Barry practiced intellectual property litigation for 18 years, the last 14 as a partner, and the last 10 as an equity partner.
-In addition to his active litigation practice, Barry is an Adjunct Professor at Notre Dame Law School where he teaches both Patent Litigation and an advance copyright course, Entertainment Law.
+In addition to his active litigation practice, Barry is an Adjunct Professor at Notre Dame Law School where he teaches both Patent Litigation, Entertainment Law.
 Barry has also served as an expert witness in intellectual property-related matters.
-Barry is an executive Vice President of Lawyers for the Creative Arts, an executive board member of the Linn Inn American Inn of Court, and Vice Chair of the Burr Ridge Planning Commission.
+Barry is the Board President of Lawyers for the Creative Arts, an executive board member of the Linn Inn American Inn of Court, and Vice Chair of the Burr Ridge Planning Commission.

 Barry is a first-chair litigation attorney handling high-stakes patent, copyright, trademark, trade secret, restrictive covenant, unfair competition, false advertising, and antitrust matters.
 Many of the litigations Barry has handled are set forth in the Our Practice page in the IP Litigation and Customs Disputes section.
 Some of those matters include:

 - a multi-patent offensive matter for a mid-sized software company resulting in an eight-figure jury verdict after a three-week jury trial;